 Joy and summer.
 Furthermore, these Butterflies also symbolize summer, joy and longevity, a season of desire in the Nordic Hemisphere.
 We, the Voyeurs, are all invited in with, Eyes wide shut, to the magical and intriguing world of Therese Nortvedt’s new paintings.

-About the artist.
 The Norwegian Art Historian Nina Denney Ness writes the following about the artist:

 ”A central characteristic of Therese Nortvedt´s pictorial language is the mythical dimension of her motifs.
 She presents us with a personal mythology occupied by women, children, animals and dolls, often rendered in feminine pastel”.